Ellen and William Craft: Flight and life in the United Kingdom

-Having learned to read and write, Ellen Craft published the following, which was widely circulated in the abolitionist press in both the United Kingdom and the U.S, in 1852.
+Having learned to read and write, Ellen Craft published the following, widely circulated in the abolitionist press in both the United Kingdom and the United States in 1852.
 The proslavery press in the U.S. had suggested the Crafts regretted their flight to England.
 She said:

 So I write these few lines merely to say that the statement is entirely unfounded, for I have never had the slightest inclination whatever of returning to bondage; and God forbid that I should ever be so false to liberty as to prefer slavery in its stead.
 In fact, since my escape from slavery, I have gotten much better in every respect than I could have possibly anticipated.
 Though, had it been to the contrary, my feelings in regard to this would have been just the same, for I had much rather starve in England, a free woman, than be a slave for the best man that ever breathed upon the American continent.